 - In the vSphere Client, navigate to a data center or folder within a data center.

 - Right-click the data center or folder and select Add Host.

 - Enter the IP address or the name of the host and click Next.

 - Review the host summary and click Next.

 - License the host through one of the following methods.

-Type of copy and paste the new license key from My VMware and click Next.
+- Enter or copy and paste the new license key from Customer Connect and click Next.

-- (Optional) Select a lockdown mode option to disable the remote access for the administrator account after vCenter Server takes control of this host.
+- (Optional) Select a lockdown mode option to disable the remote access for the administrator account after vCenter Server takes control of this host and click Next.